wp-plugins/advanced-recent-posts/readme.txt

 == Installation ==

-1. Upload "lptw-recent-posts" folder to the "/wp-content/plugins/" directory
+1. Upload "advanced-recent-posts" folder to the "/wp-content/plugins/" directory
 1. Activate the plugin through the Plugins menu into WordPress admin area
 1. Use plugin shortcode builder to create a shortcode and use it a in your posts
 1. Add Widgets on your Sidebar into Dashboard -> Appearance -> Widgets